 The Campbell Collaboration is an international research network supporting the production and use of evidence synthesis for better social and economic policy and practice.
 Established in 2000, Campbell has recently adopted a new strategy for 2016-18 involving an ambitious programme of expansion.
 To support this higher level of activity, Campbell is expanding its secretariat including the appointment of a full-time Editor-in-Chief (EiC).
+The position of the EiC within Campbell is shown in the organization chart contained in the strategy.

 The Editor-in-Chief will be responsible for guiding and implementing Campbell strategy for the production of evidence synthesis, including establishment of a broader range of evidence synthesis products in the Campbell Library.
 The EiC will develop, monitor and ensure adherence to Campbell policies and procedures relating to publications in the Campbell Library.
 He or she shall also support training, the resource sections of the Campbell website, and undertake external representation.